mmistakes/minimal-mistakes/docs/_pages/v1-guide-api-intro.md

 ## Concepts

+### Organization
+An organization is a consolidated billing and ownership domain of NetFoundry networks.
+In the NF Console these are called "Network Groups".

+### NetFoundry Network
+A NetFoundry network is cryptographic trust domain and billable collection of resources.

 ### What is an AppWAN?
 An AppWAN is a policy that controls access to services.
 An AppWAN is populated by endpoints that communicate via an encrypted network fabric.
 Endpoints in an AppWAN are organized by whether they provide a service.
 Endpoints that do provide a service to the AppWAN appear by association with that service, i.e. they're known in the AppWAN as that service.
 Endpoints that consume services appear in AppWANs as clients or gateways.
 All of the clients and gateways in an AppWAN have permission to connect to all of the services.